 King Gambrinus on the Diamond State Brewery, 1947 (courtesy DE Historical Society)

 The king’s reign ended in the mid-20th century.
 The successor to the Stoeckle brewing enterprise, the Diamond State Brewery, Inc., declared bankruptcy in 1954.
-Two years later, the brewery complex was sold to Cohen Brothers Furniture, who used the brewhouse for storage.
+The brewery complex was sold in 1956 to Cohen Brothers Furniture, and they used the brewhouse for storage.
 Just days after the sale, Gambrinus—perhaps in an act of royal defiance—finally lost the grip.
 The king’s goblet and right arm detached and plunged more than 30 feet to the sidewalk below, shattering on impact.

 Diamond State Brewery Co. label, 1942